Why community-supported education is right for Sackville

-Sackville’s school infrastructure is crumbling; let’s invest in modern, 21st Century facilities that many other parts of Canada already enjoy.
+Sackville’s school infrastructure is crumbling, and Marshview Middle is slated to close.
+Now is the time to invest in modern, 21st Century facilities that many other parts of Canada already enjoy.

 The government is considering possibilities for the future direction of education in NB.
 Let’s be proactive & create a Sackville-based, innovative education system that we design as a community and helps our children thrive.

 NB receives a D for education, among the lowest ratings in Canada (1); it’s time to do things differently!

 We are a small, rural town with an integrated learning community that would benefit from a school system that is more collaborative & experiential, allowing teachers and schools greater access to the many wonderful resources in our town.

 The Roots of public school education = where we are now

 The current model of education includes features such as: